CleasbyCode/pdvzip/README.md

 (Clicking the "broken" preview image will still take you to the correctly displayed full image).*

 **Only use this option for posting PNG-ZIP images over 5MB on Imgur, as the image with the --imgur option
-is not compatible with the over listed sites.*
+is not compatible with the other listed sites.*

 ## Extracting Your Embedded File(s)
 *For the embedded extraction script, please make sure **Windows** has the **tar** tool installed and **Linux** has the **unzip** tool installed.
 While these are common utils, they are not always included by default.*